-You must have heard about battery explosions in laptops, cellphones and even other gadgets.
+You must have heard about battery explosions in laptops, cellphones, and even other gadgets.
 Did you ever think you might be playing with a bomb waiting to explode?
 Of phone and laptops, the latter is a little more dangerous though both will be a bad experience when their cells explode.
 Generally, they don’t, but they may if you do not handle them properly.
 This article will talk about laptop battery explosions.
-The reason and tips also apply to securing cellphone batteries as the main reasons behind unwanted behavior and dangers of a lithium ion battery are often same.
+The reason and tips also apply to secure cellphone batteries as the main reasons behind unwanted behavior and dangers of a lithium-ion battery are often the same.

 Can a laptop battery explode?

 The smallest part of a battery is a cell.
 Consider it a capacitor that stores energy as you charge it.
-A laptop battery varies in number of cells.
+A laptop battery varies in the number of cells.
 The more the cells, the more backup you get.
 Probably, more cells would also mean more time for a full charge.
-We will talk about reducing chances of laptop battery in a while.
-First let us look at the reasons why laptop and cellphone batteries explode.
+We will talk about reducing the chances of a laptop battery in a while.
+First, let us look at the reasons why laptops and cellphone batteries explode.

 Laptop Battery Explosion – Reasons

 The first and important reason, why laptop batteries explode (or the smartphone ones) is some sort of fault with the battery.
 To understand what could be the fault, you need to understand how the Lithium (Li) Ion battery works.
 We won’t get into Physics here – rather will explore the topic in general detail.